Skip to main content

 • Treating the underlying condition

-• Implementing more frequent blood glucose checks (every 2 to 4 hours)
+• Implementing more frequent blood glucose checks (every 2–4 hours)

 • Checking for ketones in urine

 The intake goal is 15 grams of carbohydrates per hour.
 Typically, the child is encouraged to drink small amounts of fluids, around 1/2 cup every hour, slowly and without taking large mouthfuls.
-Recommended foods to avoid hypoglycemia when sick include:
+Some recommended sick-day foods to avoid hypoglycemia include:

 • Jello